vdhert/CABS/README.md

 # ABOUT THE METHOD ###

-The following papers describe the CABS-dock method/ web server/ and its example applications:
+CABSdock application is a versatile tool for molecular docking of peptides to proteins.
+It allows for flexible docking (also with large-scale conformational changes) and without knowledge about the binding site.
+CABSdock enables peptide docking using only information about the peptide sequence and the protein receptor structure.
+In addition to this input data, many advanced options are available that allow for manipulation of a simulation setup, a degree of protein flexibility or guiding the peptide binding etc. CABSdock method has been first made available as a web server [Nucleic Acids Research, 43(W1): W419-W424, 2015; web server website: http://biocomp.chem.uw.edu.pl/CABSdock].
+The standalone application version [submitted to publication] provides the same modeling methodology equipped with many additional features and customizable options.The following papers describe the CABS-dock method/ web server/ and its example applications:

 * [CABS-dock web server for flexible docking of peptides to proteins without prior knowledge of the binding site, Nucleic Acids Research, 43(W1): W419-W424, 2015](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/gkv456)
 * [Modeling of protein-peptide interactions using the CABS-dock web server for binding site search and flexible docking, Methods, 93, 72-83, 2016](http://www.sciencedirect.com/science/article/pii/S1046202315300207)